clapenergy/mailtrace-render-starter/README.md

-# MailTrace — Full Beta Bundle
+MailTrace — Fresh Site (Drop-In)

-Features:
-- Upload 2 CSVs (Mail History + CRM)
+What this is:
+- Complete Flask app ready for Render
+- Your logo wired everywhere (header) and as favicons
-- Auto-detect address columns → confirm mapping UI
+- Pages: upload → confirm mapping → results → download
-- Address normalization + unit parsing
-- Confidence scoring (unit mismatch penalty)
-- KPI cards + preview table
-- "none" rule shown only in `match_notes`; blanks elsewhere
-- Optional Basic Auth: set `MAILTRACE_PASSWORD` env var
-- Render-ready (Procfile + requirements)

-## Deploy on Render

-1) Connect repo → **Web Service**
+Deploy / Replace:
+1) On GitHub, open your repo (main branch).
+Press '.' to open the web editor.
+2) Delete everything in the repo (Explorer left panel → right-click → Delete).
+3) Click 'Upload' (or drag the contents of this zip into the editor).
+Commit.
+4) Render auto-redeploys.
+Visit your URL.

+Render settings (already compatible):
-2) Build Command: `pip install -r requirements.txt`
+- Build: pip install -r requirements.txt
-3) Start Command: `gunicorn app:app`
+- Start: gunicorn app:app

-4) Optional env vars:
+Optional env vars:
-   - `SECRET_KEY` = long random string
+- SECRET_KEY = any long random string
-   - `MAILTRACE_PASSWORD` = (if you want a password gate)
+- MAILTRACE_PASSWORD = if you want a password gate on /

-## Notes
-- Files are processed in memory; no persistence.
-For production, wire S3 and pass object keys between routes.